Technological Domination

 In general security thinking the second of these is increasingly addressed through more focus on resilience and continuity of operations.
 The problem of untrustworthy or even predictably treacherous systems has only recently surfaced on most radar screens because of "AI".

-Explore how "AI" and "IA" are flip-sides of technology.
+Exercise: Explore how "AI" and "IA" are flip-sides of technology.

 However, technology does not dominate, in and of itself.
 It must be misused, in weaponised form by other power-seeking humans.
 Here technology fashions systems of;